Store

 B. Oral Intake of Antioxidants to Rebuild the Cell from Within

-In addition to topically applied anti-oxidants listed above, oral intake of the optimum level of antioxidants will fortify the skin cells internally.
+In addition to topically applied anti-oxidants listed above, oral intake of the optimum antioxidants will fortify the skin cells internally.

 The skin is constantly fighting a battle between pro-oxidants, such as free radicals, and antioxidants, which the body makes.
 Unfortunately, the amount of antioxidants your body produces to fight these pro-oxidants is generally insufficient.
 A diet rich in antioxidants will help.
 However, fortifying the body with oral supplementation will further reduce the aging effects of oxidants commonly found in our environment, which include the sun's rays, pollution, poor diet, and stress.